xythobuz/xythobuz.github.io/input/projects/3d-printing/i3-am8.md

 %-->
 </pre>

+Some other related configs can also be found [in the repo](https://codeberg.org/xythobuz/3d-print-designs/src/branch/master/configs/i3-AM8).

 ## Printing at CCCamp23

 I brought the printer with me for CCCamp23 and offered printing services on-site at Frubar island.